A Short History of Markov Chain Monte Carlo: Subjective Recollections from Incomplete Data: Conclusion

 \section{Conclusion}

-The impact of Gibbs sampling and MCMC on Bayesian statistics was to change our entire method of thinking and attacking problems, representing a {\it paradigm shift} \citep{kuhn:1996}.
+The impact of Gibbs sampling and MCMC was~to change our entire method of thinking and\vadjust{\goodbreak} \mbox{attacking} problems, representing a \textit{paradigm shift} (Kuhn, \citeyear{kuhn1996}).
 Now, the collection of real problems that we could solve grew almost without bound.
-Markov chain Monte Carlo changed our emphasis from ``closed form" solutions to algorithms, expanded our impact to solving ``real" applied problems and to improving numerical algorithms using statistical ideas, and led us into a world where ``exact" now means ``simulated".
+Markov chain Mon\-te Carlo changed our emphasis from ``closed form'' solutions to algorithms, expanded our impact to solving ``real'' applied problems and to improving numerical algorithms using statistical ideas, and led us into a world where ``exact'' now means ``simulated.''

 This has truly been a quantum leap in the evolution of the field of statistics, and the evidence is that there are no signs of slowing down.
-Although the ``explosion" is over, the current work is going deeper into theory and applications, and continues to expand our horizons and influence by increasing our ability to solve even bigger and more important problems.
-The size of the data sets, and of the models, for example in genomics or climatology, is something that could not have been conceived $60$ years ago, when Ulam and von Neumann invented the Monte Carlo method.
-Now we continue to plod on, and hope that the advances that we make here will, in some way, help our colleagues $60$ years in the future solve problems that we cannot yet conceive.
+Although the ``explosion'' is over, the current work is going deeper into theory and applications, and continues to expand our horizons and influence by increasing our ability to solve even bigger and more important problems.
+The size of the data sets, and of the models, for example, in genomics or climatology, is something that could not have been conceived $60$ years ago, when Ulam and von Neumann invented~the Monte Carlo method.
+Now we continue to plod on, and hope that the advances that we make here will, in some way, help our colleagues $60$ years in the future solve the problems that we cannot yet conceive.